Działowski D.K.D.1: Design and development

 In the early 1920s Stanisław Działowski was head of aircraft assembly at the military flying school at Bydgoszcz.
-He and his brother Mieczysław began aircraft design with a glider, the Bydgodaszczanka, which flew at the 1925 Second Polish Glider Contest.
+He and his brother Mieczysław began aircraft design with a glider, the Bydgoszczanka, which flew at the 1925 Second Polish Glider Contest.
 In the same year they began work on the D.K.D.1.
 The surname initials D.K.D were those of the two brothers and of Jan Kruger, a local shoemaker who provided some funding and also bought the Gabriel brothers the Haacke engine that had been used in the Gabriel P 5 and P 6.
 The wing was built in the military workshop but they were later forced out to a cellar in the town.

 The D.K.D.1 was a high wing aircraft with an enclosed cabin for one passenger and an open cockpit for the pilot.
 It had a one-piece wooden wing of trapezoidal plan with an unswept leading edge, built around two spars and fabric covered.
 The wing was braced with V-struts from the lower fuselage longerons to the spars.
 The aircraft first flew with the wing centrally fixed directly to the top of the fuselage but flight testing revealed poor forward visibility from the cockpit and the wing was raised a short distance on four vertical, faired struts, allowing the pilot to look forward under the wing.
 There was a large, deep cut-out in the trailing edge over the cockpit.
 The generous balances on its ailerons extended beyond the squared wing tips.